vembrane/vembrane/README.md

 ### Example

 The following command sorts by gnomad_AF (ascending) and REVEL score (descending).
-Therreby the gnomad allele frequencies are quantized in order to group them into 10 bins.
+Thereby the gnomad allele frequencies are quantized in order to group them into 10 bins.

 ```bash
 vembrane sort calls.vcf "round(ANN['gnomad_AF'], 1)" "-ANN['REVEL']" > prioritized.vcf